harness/developer-hub/release-notes/cloud-cost-management.md

 * **Overview** page enhancements (CCM-13326)

   - The pie chart now shows a hover state.
-  - Forecast trend in the widget is hidden.
+  - Forecast trend in the widget is removed.
   - Added forecast time period in the forecast cost widget.
   - Changed the heading of the cloud cost widget from `Top AWS accounts` to `Top 10 AWS accounts`.